openequella/openequella.github.io/guides/InstallationAdminGuide.md

 ## openEQUELLA Server Administration Account

 The openEQUELLA Server administration account is hidden from casual users and is displayed by entering a special URL.
-This URL is configured in learningedge-config/mandatory-config.properties as admin.url.
+This URL is configured in `learningedge-config/mandatory-config.properties` as `admin.url` and defaults to '/'.
+It is recommended `admin.url` be set to a different hostname or IP address to the domains used by institutions accessed by users.

 ### To open the Server administration account page
-1. Open a browser and enter the openEQUELLA address of the hosting server with ‘/institutions.do?method=admin’ appended to the URL. (e.g. ‘http://equella.myinstitution.edu/logon.do’ would become ‘http://equella.myinstitute.edu/institutions.do?method=admin’).
+1. Open a browser and enter openEQUELLA's `admin.url` with ‘/institutions.do?method=admin’ appended to the URL. (e.g. ‘http://equella.myinstitution.edu/logon.do’ would become ‘http://equella.myinstitute.edu/institutions.do?method=admin’).
 2. The Server administration - Welcome page displays
 2. Enter Email addresses, SMTP, No reply mail, User, SMTP password, and Confirm SMTP password.